fpikkov/cpp_modules/README.md

 1. Create a class named Span which will store a given amount of integers.
 Implement functions for finding the shortest and longest spans between those integers.
 Additionally implement a member function which will accept multiple integers in a single call.
 2. Create a MutantStack class which will get it's identity from the stack adapter but is iterable like deque or vector.

+### CPP08
+0. Create a program which will calculate the value of held BTC on a given date.
+Market data is fetched from a 'data.csv' file, whereas holdings are parsed from input parameters given as a file.
+1. Program which performs basic arithmetic in Reverse Polish Notation (e.g. 2 5 +).
+Accepted values are in the range from 0 to 9.
+2. Implementation of the Ford-Johnson Merge Inseertion sorting algorithm.
+My implementation uses a grouped iterator class which tracks a range  of iterators from the underlying container throughout recursion  and provides easy swapping functionality.
+My solution goes against the subject's recommendation as it's fully templated and supports any sequential containers and integral types.

 ## LICENSE

 This repository is licensed under GNU GPL v3.0.